Activate and Use Air Gestures on Samsung Galaxy Note 3

 Enabling Air Gestures On Your Samsung Galaxy Note3

-Before you you can use Air Gestures on your Samsung Galaxy Note3, you will need to enable the functionality.
+Before you can use Air Gestures on your Samsung Galaxy Note3, you will need to enable the functionality.
 This is done from the Settings menu, and the steps are explained below.
 Simply follow them to get started using Air Gestures.

 - 1Begin by pressing your "Home" button (located under your screen on the capacitive button panel).Advertisement